kubevirt/project-infra/github/ci/README.md

 ## Prepare your Github Project

+The following steps **1** and **2** give youre Jenkins server the permissions to add comments to your Pull Request and to change the build status.
+Step **3** allow your jenkins server, to be notified by Github, if there is new code to test.
+Independently of these steps, periodically polling a Github repo for changes will always work.

-1. create an access token with the following permissions.
+1. create an access token with the following permissions, to allow your jenkins server to update the PR states.

 ![test](personal_access_token.png)